 - CPU cooling

 CPU cooling comes in 2 forms, air or liquid.
 Air cooling is often more reliable, but liquid cooling can reach lower temps.
 Most CPUs will come with an air CPU cooler, but not all do. some CPUs don’t come with any cooler and in that case you’ll have to buy an aftermarket unit like the Arctic Freezer 33.
+Here is a list of other great CPU coolers.

 - SATA data cables